-- Reach and serve some of the highest-risk individuals and families in Allegheny County.
-Many of these individuals have behavioral health disorders, and their family members have extensive needs for human services, including child welfare prevention services. - Achieve strong outcomes for these individuals in the areas of employment and reductions in criminal thinking and job/career training.
-The following are outcomes and participation rates during FY 18-19: - The job placement rate for participants was 57% - 500 individuals participated in cognitive behavioral therapy in the jail, alternative housing, and community - 113 individuals participated in family support programming in the jail, including either parenting or relationship classes - 198 individuals received transportation assistance following release that assisted them in accessing community services and resources
+Reach and serve some of the highest-risk individuals and families in Allegheny County.
+Many of these individuals have behavioral health disorders, and their family members have extensive needs for human services, including child welfare prevention services.

+- Achieve strong outcomes for these individuals in the areas of employment and reductions in criminal thinking and job/career training.
+The following are outcomes and participation rates during FY 17-18: - The job placement rate for participants was 56% - 412 individuals participated in cognitive behavioral therapy in the jail - 375 individuals participated in family support programming in the jail, including either parenting or relationship classes - 72 individuals participated in vocational training programs in fields such as masonry, culinary arts and machining - 170 individuals received transportation assistance following release that assisted them in accessing community services and resources

-DHS will use Block Grant funds, in combination with federal, other state and private funds, to continue to support the Jail Collaborative's services to men and women who are at medium-to high-risk of recidivism starting in the jail or alternative housing, through their transition to the community and continuing for months after they leave the jail.
+DHS will use Block Grant funds, in combination with federal, other state and private funds, to continue to support the Jail Collaborative's services to men and women who are at medium- to high-risk of recidivism through services provided both in the jail, upon their transition to the community and after they return home.
 These services include: